Chapter 20 Layers of abstraction

 As we are now using generic structs like the Core.Exchange.Order, all data storage-related code needs to be updated.

-We will start by updating the migration script to store only limited passed data:
+We will start by updating the migration script to match our simplified data model:

 # /apps/data_warehouse/priv/repo/migrations/20210222224522_create_orders.exs